nick8787/ApiRestAssuredProject/README.md

-<h1 align="center"> Автоматизация API: REST Assured + Java, проект с Google API </h1>
+<h1 align="center"> Automation API: REST Assured + Java, project with Google API </h1>

 ## Summary:

-- 1.Создаем модель GooglePlace и описываем модели для объекта в "GooglePlacesModel"
+- 1.Create a GooglePlace model and describe the models for the object in "GooglePlacesModel"
-- 2.Делаем инициализаций моделей запроса в "ApiManager"
+- 2.Initialization of request models in "ApiManager"
-- 3.Делаем реализацию HTTP-запроса в "NetworkCore"
+- 3.Initialization HTTP-requests in "NetworkCore"
-- 4.Делаем тесты по поиску картинок GooglePlace в "SearchTestPositive"
+- 4.Doing GooglePlace text search tests in "SearchTestPositive"
-- 5.Создаем DataProvider для теста в "SearchTestPositive"
+- 5.Create DataProvider for test in "SearchTestPositive"
-- 6.В resources - userData - добавляем API-key из Google Cloud (Credential)
+- 6.In resources - userData - add API-key from Google Cloud (Credential)

 ## I've applied: